-The Bankruptcy Code generally preserves a creditor's non-bankruptcy set off rights.
-A claim for set off is treated as a secured claim and a creditor seeking to exercise such right must first obtain relief from the automatic stay.
-However, creditors that possess set off rights under certain types of repurchase agreements and other specified financial contracts may exercise such rights without violating the stay.
+The Bankruptcy Code generally preserves a creditor's non-bankruptcy set-off rights.
+A set-off right is treated as a secured claim and a creditor seeking to exercise such right must first obtain relief from the automatic stay.
+However, creditors that possess set-off rights under certain types of repurchase agreements and other specified financial contracts may exercise such rights without violating the stay.